 And since I eat almost the same thing every day, logging what I eat has become super simple because the apps now have my favorite recipes and most frequent foods ready to be selected without me having to search for them every time.

-Both Cronometer and MyFitnessPal have their pros and cons, but one is not — beyond a reasonable doubt — better than the other.
-Both apps will give you the functionality that you need to track your calories successfully and get the most out of your ketogenic diet.
+Cronometer, Carb Manager, and MyFitnessPal have their pros and cons, but one is not — beyond a reasonable doubt — better than the other.
+Each app will give you the functionality that you need to track your calories successfully and get the most out of your ketogenic diet.
 The calorie tracking app that you choose is up to you and your personal preference.